Greece: Dictatorship, World War II, and reconstruction

-Although post-war was characterised by social strife and marginalisation of the left, Greece experienced rapid economic growth and recovery, propelled in part by the U.S. Marshall Plan.
+Although the post-war period was characterised by social strife and marginalisation of the left, Greece experienced rapid economic growth and recovery, propelled in part by the U.S. Marshall Plan.
 In 1952, Greece joined NATO, reinforcing its membership in the Western Bloc of the Cold War.
+The post-war period was dominated by Konstantinos Karamanlis.
+Following his appointment as Prime Minister in October 1955, Karamanlis oversaw a period of rapid and sustained economic growth.
+Alongside key policymakers such as Georgios Kartalis and Spyros Markezinis, Karamanlis’s government pursued an activist state policy, investing heavily in public infrastructure and industrial development to propel Greece toward the status of a developed nation.
+Karamanlis advocated for Greece’s integration into the European Economic Community (EEC) and, in July 1961, Greece signed an agreement to join the bloc.

-King Constantine II's quick acceptance of George Papandreou's informal resignation as prime minister in 1965 prompted an era of political turbulence that was later called Iouliana, and culminated in a coup in 1967 by the Greek junta, led by Georgios Papadopoulos.
+The Centre Union won a minority vote in the 1963 elections and formed a government in the 1964 elections.
+Prime Minister George Papandreou's relationship with the new King, Constantine II, deteriorated.
+Papandreou openly clashed with the King and resigned in July 1965.
+The latter lured in Centre Union members to form unelected coalition governments, resulting in prolonged political instability for the next two years that culminated in a coup in 1967 by a group of colonels led by Georgios Papadopoulos.
 Civil rights were suspended, political repression intensified, and human rights abuses, including torture, were rampant.
 Economic growth remained rapid before plateauing in 1972.
 The brutal suppression of the Athens Polytechnic uprising in 1973 set in motion the fall of the regime, resulting in a counter-coup that established brigadier Dimitrios Ioannidis as the new junta strongman.
 On 20 July 1974, Turkey invaded the island of Cyprus in response to a Greek-backed Cypriot coup, triggering a crisis in Greece that led to the regime's collapse and restoration of democracy through Metapolitefsi.